 Other Major Film Festivals

-Though we could list dozens of influential film festivals under this heading — Rotterdam for its support of filmmakers from developing countries, Tribeca for its post-9/11 revival of a Manhattan neighborhood, imagineNATIVE for its inclusion of Indigenous peoples, Shanghai and Tokyo for their dominance in the Asian market — the following festivals are some of the biggest in the business.
-They may not be intimate events, but anyone who follows entertainment should keep an eye on Toronto, Sundance, and SXSW.
+Though we could list dozens of influential film festivals under this heading (like Rotterdam for its support of filmmakers from developing countries, Tribeca for its post-9/11 revival of a Manhattan neighborhood, imagineNATIVE for its inclusion of Indigenous peoples, Shanghai and Tokyo for their dominance in the Asian market), the following festivals are some of the biggest in the business.
+They’re not exactly intimate events, but anyone who follows entertainment should keep an eye on Toronto, Sundance, and SXSW.
 Here’s why.

 While TIFF’s jury does give out certain prizes, it’s the festival’s attendees who decide which films receive the top honor: the People’s Choice Award (which is awarded in three categories).
 With past distinctions given to “Slumdog Millionaire,” “12 Years A Slave,” and “Room,” film buffs often look to this award as a good predictor of Oscar winners in categories like Best Picture, Best Director, and Best Actor and Actress.
 And since 2018 People’s Choice Awards went to “Green Book” (feature film) and “Free Solo” (documentary), we wouldn’t be surprised if these movies nabbed an Oscar or two.

 To attend: This festival is open to the public, as TIFF needs fans to weigh in on the People’s Choice Award.
 Premium tickets, which cost between 25 and 82 CAD, might include red-carpet screenings, premieres, or audience Q&As.
 Regular tickets cost between 18 and 42 CAD, and rush tickets (when available) cost 20 or 40 CAD.